banq/jdonframework/readme.md

 			//update root's state in non-blocking single thread way (Single Writer) this.state = parameterVO.getValue() + state;

-			//a reactive event will be send to other consumers in domainEventProducer return domainEventProducer.sendtoAnotherAggragate(aggregateRootBId, this.state);

 		}

 	}

-the 'save' method annotated with @OnCommand is a "Observer" or "Consumer"  sometimes called a "watcher" or "reactor".
-This model in general is often referred to as the "[reactor pattern](http://en.wikipedia.org/wiki/Reactor_pattern)". and its 'Observable' or "Producer" is a method annotated with @Send.
+Producer:
 	public interface AService {

 		@Send("CommandtoEventA")
 		public DomainMessage commandA(@Owner String rootId, @Receiver AggregateRootA model, int state);
 	}

-An Observable(Producer) emits items or sends notifications to its Observers(Consumer) by a asynchronous and non-blocking queue made by LMAX Disruptor's RingBuffer.
+Producer emits to its Consumer by a asynchronous and non-blocking queue made by LMAX Disruptor's RingBuffer.
 @Send("CommandtoEventA") ---> @OnCommand("CommandtoEventA")

-there are two kinds of Observers(Consumer):
+there are two kinds of Consumer:

 	@Send --> @OnCommand  (1:1 Queue)
 	@Send --> @OnEvent    (1:N topic)

-the difference between 'OnCommand' and 'OnEvent':
+difference between 'OnCommand' and 'OnEvent' is:

 when a event happend otherwhere comes in a aggregate root we regard this event as a command, and it will action a method annotated with @OnCommand,